pablgonz/ltximg/README.md

---tar                 Compress files generated in .tar.gz           [off] --srcenv              Create files with only code of environments   [off] --subenv              Create standalone files for environments      [off] --dvips               Using latex>dvips>ps2pdf for compiler input
+--tar                 Compress files generated in .tar.gz           [off] --srcenv              Create files with only code of environments   [off] --subenv              Create standalone files for environments      [off] --shell               Enable \write18{SHELL COMMAND}                [off] --latex               Using latex>dvips>ps2pdf for compiler input
+                      and pdflatex for compiler output              [off] --dvips               Using latex>dvips>ps2pdf for compiler input
                       and latex>dvips>ps2pdf for compiler output    [off] --dvilua              Using dvilualatex>dvips>ps2pdf for compiler
-                      input and lualatex for compiler output        [off] --dvipdf              Using latex>dvipdfmx for compiler input and latex>dvipdfmx for compiler output            [off] --latex               Using latex>dvips>ps2pdf for compiler input
-                      and pdflatex for compiler output              [off] --arara               Use arara for compiler input and output       [off] --xetex               Using xelatex for compiler input and output   [off] --luatex              Using lualatex for compiler input and output  [off] --latexmk             Using latexmk for compiler output file        [off] --nocrop              Don't run pdfcrop                             [off] --norun               Run script, but no create images files        [off] --nopdf               Don't create a ".pdf" image files             [off] --extrenv <env1,...>  Add new environments to extract               [empty] --skipenv <env1,...>  Skip default environments to extract          [empty] --verbenv <env1,...>  Add new verbatim environments                 [empty] --writenv <env1,...>  Add new verbatim write environments           [empty] --deltenv <env1,...>  Delete environments in output file            [empty]
+                      input and lualatex for compiler output        [off] --dvipdf              Using latex>dvipdfmx for compiler input and latex>dvipdfmx for compiler output            [off] --xetex               Using xelatex for compiler input and output   [off] --luatex              Using lualatex for compiler input and output  [off] --arara               Use arara for compiler input and output       [off] --latexmk             Using latexmk for compiler output file        [off] --norun               Run script, but no create images files        [off] --nopdf               Don't create a ".pdf" image files             [off] --nocrop              Don't run pdfcrop                             [off] --extrenv <env1,...>  Add new environments to extract               [empty] --skipenv <env1,...>  Skip some default environments to extract     [empty] --verbenv <env1,...>  Add new verbatim environments                 [empty] --writenv <env1,...>  Add new verbatim write environments           [empty] --deltenv <env1,...>  Delete environments in output file            [empty]